2019 Ford F-150 Regular Cab

 - Helps park the F-150 by identifying available parallel parking spots and automatically guiding the truck into the spot.

 - Dynamic Hitch Assist

 - Helps attach a trailer by displaying a central black line on the backup camera to denote the position of the F-150's hitch.

-- Warns you about an imminent forward collision and can automatically apply the brakes.
+- Warns you about an imminent front collision and can automatically apply the brakes.

 Ford F-150 vs. the competition

 2019 Ford F-150